zebingwang/flashggFinalFit/Signal/README.md

 output_M{mass}_{process}*.root

 ```
+Then put the input file inside this directory ./Signal/Input/
 Once your input files are ready.
 For HHWWgg samples.
 We need to shift the 125 GeV samples to 120 and 130